 If a company in which you held shares was taken over and you received new shares in the takeover company, you may be entitled to a scrip-for-scrip rollover for any capital gain you made.
-This means you can defer your capital gain until a later CGT event happens to your shares.
+This means you can defer the capital gain made on the disposal of your old shares until a later CGT event happens to your new shares.
 Usually, the takeover company would advise you if the scrip-for-scrip rollover conditions were satisfied.

-If you also received some cash from the takeover company you only get rollover on the proportion of the original shares for which you received shares in the takeover company.
+If you also received some cash from the takeover company, you only get rollover on the proportion of the original shares for which you received shares in the takeover company.
 You will need to apportion the cost base of the original shares between the replacement shares and the cash.